hlepori/test_docsify/docs/fixm/charter.md

 ## Article 2 – The Change Control Board (`FIXM CCB`)

-### `FIXM CCB` Roles & Scope
+### FIXM CCB Roles & Scope

 2.1 The `FIXM CCB` is the body that decides on the evolution of FIXM.
 This includes:
 - a) The FIXM Strategy.
 - b) The FIXM Change Management Charter (this document).
 - c) The FIXM Release Plan.
 - d) The FIXM components described in the FIXM Strategy [1], chapter 2.2.
-- e) Any communication materials about FIXM issued on behalf of the FIXM community, including, but not limited to, Information Papers about FIXM for ICAO, materials supporting FIXM seminars and workshops etc.
+- e) Any communication materials about FIXM issued on behalf of the `FIXM Community`, including, but not limited to, Information Papers about FIXM for ICAO, materials supporting FIXM seminars and workshops etc.
 - f) The content of the www.FIXM.aero web site that is globally applicable.
 Note: www.FIXM.aero may contain additional pages capturing information relevant to individual stakeholder’s activities related to FIXM.
 Those pages will be clearly separated from the core part.